brian7704/OpenTAKServer-docs/docs/opentak_icu/index.md

 for a WebRTC stream.
 Note that most browsers don't yet support H265.
 See [CanIUse](https://caniuse.com/hevc) for details.
-Also note that WebRTC does not support AAC audio so the stream will show as video only.
-Use either G711 or OPUS codecs for audio with WebRTC.
+Also note that WebRTC does not support AAC audio so you will need to use OPUS or G711 if you're viewing the stream via WebRTC.

 ## Viewing streams in VLC